-Current research projects are grouped around five major areas: (1) the creation of experimental educational activities in community settings to promote the development of numerous forms of literacy; (2) investigation of cultural and linguistic factors in cognitive and social development; (3) computer networking and joint activity; (4) intervention studies of work and expertise as collaborative activity; and (5) analyses of discourse and representation.
 The LCHC published fifteen volumes of The Quarterly Newsletter of the Laboratory of Comparative Human Cognition.
 It now publishes a journal, Mind, Culture, and Activity: An International Journal.
-The LCHC also coordinates several international electronic discussion conferences which currently includes more than 400 researchers from sixteen countries.
-The LCHC conducts a weekly seminar and workshops focused on special topics, including cutting-edge research reports from members of an interdisciplinary, international group of LCHC alumni who visit periodically.
+The LCHC also coordinates an international electronic discussion (http://communication.ucsd.edu/MCA/Mail/index.html) that currently includes more than 400 researchers from sixteen countries.
+The LCHC conducts a weekly seminar and workshops focused on special topics, including cuttingedge research reports from members of an interdisciplinary, international group of LCHC alumni who visit periodically.